ACharbonneau/2015-01-18-MSU/Lessons/05_DataFilesAndScripts.rst

 	grep -c "[Gg][Tt][AaCc][GgTt][Aa][Cc]" Raphanus.fa

 But this looks like the sort of problem a programmer has already figured out.
-If we search the grem manual file for 'case' we find that we can just tell grep to ignore case:
+If we search the grep manual file for 'case' we find that we can just tell grep to ignore case:

 .. code:: bash